-To file for readmission, the candidate must submit a formal letter of request for readmission to the Ed.D.
-Director outlining the reasons for the lack of continuous enrollment and plans for completion.
+To file for readmission, the candidate must submit a formal letter of request for readmission to the Doctoral Program Director outlining the reasons for the lack of continuous enrollment and plans for completion of the degree program.
 Readmission decisions are individually made, based on such factors as space in the program, reasons for the break in graduate education, progress in the degree program, among others.
 Readmission is not guaranteed.
 If readmission is granted, it is up to the candidate to secure enrollment status with the registrar and other ancillary departments such as financial aid.
+A fee of \$100 is required as part of the readmission process - this fee must be submitted with the candidate's letter of petition.